• Home

 Who Is Responsible for Drainage Defects?

-Can You File a Claim for Drainage Issues?
+Can You File a Claim for Drainage Issues in Florida?

 When Should You Contact Kagan Law PLLC?

-📞 Call us today or submit our online contact form for a free case evaluation.
-Let us help safeguard your home and investment.
+📞 Call Kagan Law PLLC today At (954) 300-1068 or submit our online contact form for a free, no-obligation case evaluation.
+Let us help you safeguard your home and hold the responsible parties accountable.

 • Roof Leaks